-LIGHT/SUN EXPOSURE Full sun.
+LIGHT/SUN EXPOSURE Full to part sun.

 USDA HARDINESS ZONES 5 to 8.

 PLANT TYPE Perennial.

-PLANTING DISTANCE IN-GROUND At least 12 inches apart.
+Planting Distance IN-ground At least 12 inches apart.

 CONTAINER SIZE One plant per 12 inch or larger container.

-MATURE HEIGHT / SPREAD 8 inches tall with a 24 inch spread.
+MATURE HEIGHT / SPREAD 12 to 18 inches tall with a similar spread.

-BLOOM TIME Summer to frost.
+BLOOM TIME Summer.

 TIME TO REACH MATURITY 12 months.

 FACTS OF NOTE Edible berries.
 Everbearing.
 Great for eating fresh or adding to desserts.